peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.ERounding rounding);

-Divides this object by another binary float and returns a result with the same exponent as this object (the dividend).
+Divides this object by another binary floating-point number and returns a result with the same exponent as this object (the dividend).

 <b>Parameters:</b>